Cross-Cultural Language Immersion

 “Many of my students are not Modern Languages majors or Chinese minors,” Li said.
 “My courses on Chinese calligraphy, the Chinese writing system, and the introductory course on linguistics are popular because many students do recognize the value in learning about another culture and are interested in cultivating their creative and critical thinking skills while doing so.”

 Li added that LMU and its location in Los Angeles provides a supportive environment for her own interdisciplinary research.
 She is currently working on a “linguistic landscape” project that examines the use of a particular typeface designed to represent “Chinese-ness” in LA’s three historical Chinatowns and the surrounding suburban Chinese communities.
-Additionally, Li’s book, “The Chinese Writing System in Asia: An Interdisciplinary Perspective,” was published earlier this year by Routledge (London, 2020).
+Additionally, Li’s book, “The Chinese Writing System in Asia: An Interdisciplinary Perspective,” was published last year by Routledge (London, 2020).

 As for what advice she has for new and future LMU Lions?